 TERMS AND CONDITIONS:

-Below are the terms and conditions, rules and regulations for the Newport Festival 2021.
+Below are the terms and conditions, rules and regulations for the Mona Vale Beach Christmas Festival 2022.

-The term “The organiser” refers to Owen Heywood and any associated employees or sub-contractors.
+The term “The organiser” refers to Owen Heywood and any associated employees, sub-contractors, or volunteers.

-The term “The event” refers to Newport Festival 2021, to be held on Sunday the 28th of November 2021.
+The term “The event” refers to the Mona Vale Beach Christmas Festival 2022, to be held on SUNDAY the 18TH of DECEMBER 10AM – 4PM.

-Submission of an application to Newport Festival 2021 indicates that you have read agreed to and will comply with these terms and conditions.
+Submission of an application Mona Vale Beach Christmas Festival 2022 indicates that you have read, agreed to and will comply with these terms and conditions.

-All stalls must promptly finish trading at 5pm and proceed to pack up their stall to be ready for their allocated exit time.
+The Mona Vale Beach Christmas Festival 2022 trading hours are strictly 10am till 4pm.
+All stalls must be set up and ready to trade by 10am.
+All stalls must promptly finish trading at 4pm and proceed to pack up their stall to be ready for their allocated exit time.

 ALLOCATION OF STALLS: